 Getting Around

-Songthaews: Shared pickup trucks follow set routes around the coast road.
-Flag one down and agree on a price (50-100 THB within one area, 100-200 THB between areas).
-Bargaining expected.
+Songthaews: Shared pickup trucks follow routes around the coast road.
+Confirm the destination and agree on the fare before boarding.

 - Chaweng — busiest, most hotels, nightlife access.
 Browse Koh Samui accommodation